SAP-samples/ui5-typescript-walkthrough/steps/02/README.md

 ### Tooling

-First, let's enhance our UI5 Tooling setup.
+First, let's set up our UI5 Tooling to use the OpenUI5 framework for our project.
+We also need to add the necessary OpenUI5 libraries as dependencies to the project's UI5 Tooling configuration.

 We open a terminal in the root folder of our app and exectue the following command:

 ```sh
 ui5 use OpenUI5